shido6/parkit/README.md

 Edit parkit to use your admin and password found in /etc/asterisk/manager.conf

-# Copy parkit11.py to /var/lib/asterisk/scripts/parkit11.py
+# Copy to asterisk scripts

 cp parkit11.py /var/lib/asterisk/scripts/parkit11.py